Mr-Jack-Black/Jack-Preprocess/README.md

 * **Story** input is included as written.
 * **Say/Do** input is prefixed with `>` (so `#` macros won’t work inside, but `{VAR}` substitution still does).
 * Macro replacement is invisible to the user, since it happens in the context.

+(!)
+Only Lite-version processes user input at the moment.

 ### Debug